jisaacks/GitGutter/README.md

 ```javascript
 "git_binary": "E:\\Portable\\git\\bin\\git.exe"
 ```
+Or in a POSIX environment you can run `which git` to find the path to git if it is in your path.

 #### Protected Regions
 Is GitGutter blocking SublimeLinter or other icons?
 You can prevent this by adding which regions you would like GitGutter to not override: